- Covers 146 sq. km and is now 100% owned by Sassy

 - Three major project areas (Westmore, More Creek, and Hanging Valley) offer exceptional discovery potential

-- Grassroots Westmore target quickly became new gold-silver discovery in 2020 with follow-up drilling starting this summer (July)
+- Grassroots Westmore target quickly became new gold-silver discovery in 2020 with follow-up drilling in progress

 - More Creek and Hanging Valley corridors offer potential for multiple deposit types including gold-silver-copper-rich VMS